tmedwards/sugarcube-2/docs/api/api-save.md

 ### `Save.Type` {#save-api-constants-type}

 Save types pseudo-enumeration.
-Passed to various saves related callbacks to denote the type of save being attempted.
+Used to denote the type of save.

 #### History: